rchikhi/2022-pangenome-aws/PartC.md

 ## Perform (fast) genomics analyses

 When I designed this hackathon session, I had in mind to demonstrate how fast it is possible to analyze data on the cloud.
-However, I was rapidly struck by reality: downloading reads may be fast, but even aligning them to a reference genome would be the next bottleneck.
-Some parts of the bioinformatics community has attempted to solve this problem by designing custom solutions, e.g. using GPU, FPGA, distributing computations on the cloud, etc. What I believe is the fastest solution available is DRAGEN from Illumina, which uses a FPGA.
+(You probably noticed that the tutorial was written with the perspective of someone who was quite impatient.)
+However, I was struck by a grim reality: downloading reads may be fast there, but then even aligning to a reference genome would become the next bottleneck.
+Some parts of the bioinformatics community have attempted to solve this problem by designing custom solutions, e.g. aligning using GPU, FPGA, or distributed CPUs on the cloud, etc..

+What I believe is the fastest solution available is DRAGEN from Illumina, which uses a FPGA.
 AWS provides machines with FPGA, and even with DRAGEN pre-installed!
 However, this come at a cost: a high subscription fee.
 Therefore I sought alternative solutions.
 NVidia has made some efforts accelerating some genomics workflows using GPUs.
 They provide a cheaper AWS subscription for their tools.
 This is what we will use here.
 I hope you will find the perspective of doing ultra-fast read alignment using GPUs interesting, and possibly fun, or at least worth continuining reading.

 A. Setting up a Parabricks instance